jeffzh4ng/tinyc/README.md

 # din
 ![](./din.gif)

-a software 1.0 compiler: C89/90 -> {RISC-V/CUDA}
+a software 1.0 compiler: C89/90 -> RV32I

 `din`'s primary goals are academic.
-The goal is to beat `gcc -O1` in the benches provided below.
+The first goal is to beat `gcc -O1` in the toy benches provided below.
+The second goal is to compile real-world software such as git, linux, and sqlite. din won't be compiling itself since it's hosted in Rust.

 ### Architecture
 - [ARCHITECTURE](./ARCHITECTURE)